UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 >[!NOTE]
 >There are some important distinctions in the Llvm.NET implementation of Kaleidoscope, in the operators allowed for
 >User defined operators.
-The official LLVM version allows definining an operator '=', (in chapter 6).
+The official LLVM version allows defining an operator '=', (in chapter 6).
 However,
 >in Chapter 7, when Mutable variables are introduced the '=' is reserved by the language for assignment.
 Thus,
 >any code written for chapter 6 with a user defined '=' operator would not work in later versions.
 Thus, the
 >Llvm.NET version reserves the '=' in all versions, but allows the '==' operator.
 (It also adds the '++' and '--'